 Alimony is frequently a component of Florida divorces when one spouse can demonstrate a need for alimony and the other spouse has the ability to pay.
 Under Florida law, most types of alimony are modifiable (unless the parties agree in the final judgment not to modify) provided there has been a substantial change of circumstances.
 The change in circumstances must not have been contemplated at the time of the final judgment and the change must be permanent and material in nature.

 If a change of circumstances was anticipated at the time the judgment was entered, then the circumstance may not form the basis of the modification.
 For example, if both parties knew that the alimony payor was going to receive a large raise at the end of the year following the entry of the final judgment, the alimony payee may not seek to modify of the alimony obligation on the basis of the new income.
-The theory being that the alimony payee should have sought more alimony when he or she knew (at the time of the final judgment) that the alimony payor would receive a raise.
+The theory being that the payee should have sought more alimony when he or she knew (at the time of the final judgment) that the alimony payor would receive a raise.

 A common grounds for modification is an involuntary job loss.
 While a job loss may support grounds for modification, the issue the court will examine is whether or not the change is permanent.
 Many people work in fields where it is relatively easy to secure employment, such as medicine or information technology, so permanent modification may not be appropriate if the person who lost his or her employment can easily secure new employment.
 Conversely, if a person looses a job in a declining industry, or due to a disability, they may never be able to find employment that supports the current alimony obligation.
+If kids are involved life changes like these can also be grounds for child support modification.

 As a general rule, courts will view a substantial change in circumstances as permanent if it lasts a year or more.
 However, even if the change is not permanent, courts may abate or temporarily modify an alimony obligation while the person works through issues, such as job losses.